-I am a LPC-Intern supervised by Feleshia Porter, LPC-S. My goal as a counselor is to provide a supportive and accepting environment.
+I am a Licensed Professional Counselor.
+As a counselor, my goal is to create a supportive and accepting environment for clients.
 I believe empathy is an important aspect of therapy.
-People are unique in their individual struggles with a variety of issues, including: self-harm, depression, anxiety, relationships, chronic pain, body focused repetitive behaviors, gender identity, sexual orientation, gender expression, self-esteem, and disabilities (e.g., developmental, learning, and physical).
+People are unique in their individual struggles with a variety of issues, including self-harm, depression, anxiety, relationships, chronic pain, body-focused repetitive behaviors, gender identity, sexual orientation, gender expression, self-esteem, and disabilities (e.g., intellectual, developmental, learning, and physical).

 Approach to counseling

 I approach counseling as a partnership between the counselor and client(s).
 I am an eclectic therapist that draws from different counseling theories in order to individualize treatment plans for each client.
 See the Counseling Methods page to learn about the counseling theories I draw from.

 Counseling is not only for people with mental illness

 Anyone who is willing to do the work can benefit from counseling.
 Counseling provides a non-judgmental environment for clients to learn skills to improve their lives.
 Counseling can also provide the encouragement and support a person needs to initiate such changes.